iskolbin/imgpack/README.md

 Todos
 -----

-* Choosing threshold for trim
+* Better output size guessing
 * Multipacking
 * Limits for max width and max height for output texture
 * Not POT output texture